 PostgreSQL CREATE DATABASE IF NOT EXISTS

-In Databases like MySQL etc., the “IF NOT EXISTS” option is used with the CREATE DATABASE command to create a database only if it doesn’t exist already.
+In Databases like MySQL, you can use the “IF NOT EXISTS” option with the CREATE DATABASE command to create a database only if it doesn’t exist already.
 However, PostgreSQL doesn’t support the “IF NOT EXISTS” option for the CREATE DATABASE statement.
-So, the question is how to check if a database already exists or not.
+But thankfully Postgres supports an alternative to the "IF NOT EXISTS" option.

-Well!
-In PostgreSQL, we can use the subqueries to achieve the functionality of the “IF NOT EXISTS” option.
+You can use the subqueries to achieve the functionality of the “IF NOT EXISTS” option.
 So, let’s learn how to create a database that doesn’t exist.

 PostgreSQL CREATE DATABASE IF NOT EXISTS